-8. The DS has a specific duty to oversee the operation of the Fire Services Department Welfare Fund (the Fund), established for the purposes of, inter alia, making loans and grants to beneficiaries (such as FSD employees, dependants of deceased employees) in accordance with the Fire Services Ordinance (Cap.
+Services Ordinance (Cap.
 95).
 It is a valued source of financial assistance for staff members and their families in distress.
-The accumulated funding of the Fund has almost doubled, from \$18.2 million in 1996-97 to about \$35.2 million in 2015-16.
-The DS plays an important role in advising on the management of sources of income as well as the release of grants to beneficiaries following the statutory requirements and established accounting principles.
+The accumulated funding of the Fund has almost doubled from \$18.2 million in 1996-97 to about \$35.2 million in 2015-16.
+The DS plays an important role in advising on the acceptance and management of donations as well as the release of grants to beneficiaries following the statutory requirements and established accounting principles.
 She also provides substantial input to the formulation of the relevant administration procedure and oversees its effective implementation.
-In sum, the above financial control functions are important to the prudent and efficient management of the Department and staff morale, and calls for close supervision by an experienced officer at a more senior directorate level.
+In sum, the above financial control functions are important to the prudent and efficient management of the Department and staff morale, and calls for close supervision by an experienced officer at the directorate level.

-Advising the senior management on major corporate issues
+DS as advisor to senior management on major issues

-9. The DS supports the senior management of the Department in corporate management, including the handling of major management and policy issues with staff or resource implications, as well as launch of new management initiatives.
+8. The DS supports the senior management of the Department in corporate management, including the handling of major management and policy issues with staff or resource implications, as well as launch of new management initiatives.
 She assists the senior management in handling issues of acute staff side concerns such as manpower requirement, conditions of service as well as benefits and allowances.
-The post holder therefore has to be experienced in staff liaison and management, and be strategic in formulating staff consultation and implementation plans.
+The post holder therefore has to be experienced in staff liaison and management, and strategic in formulating staff consultation and implementation plan.
 On major and sensitive issues attracting public and media interest, or matters requiring the Department's prompt clarification to the media or the staff, the DS plays a key role in advising the top management on the communication efforts, including press responses.
-A stronger directorate input in this process will no doubt help the Department in its staff and public communication duties.
+Stronger directorate input in this process will no doubt help the Department in its staff and public communication duties.